A Git workflow with RStudio, R and usethis

 Save the file in your project.

-Enter a commit message on the right and click commit.
-When the commit is finished, close the little window that opened.
+When everything is finished, close the commit window that opened.

 Now push the changes to GitHub by clicking on the green upward arrow on the top right.